 The MHSAS is free for use in nonprofit academic research by those who have (or are being supervised by a professor who has) an advanced professional degree in a mental health profession and relevant training in the use of assessment instruments.
 Those seeking permission to use the MHSAS for other purposes (e.g., commercial, profit, clinical, republication) may be charged a fee.
 The authors retain the copyright for the instrument.

 Please note that any modifications/adaptations to the MHSAS may affect the reliability and/or validity of results.
-For this reason, modification of the MHSAS is generally discouraged, is the sole responsibility of the researcher, and must be clearly described in any published or printed materials mentioning the modified version of the MHSAS.
+For this reason, modification of the MHSAS should be done with caution, is the sole responsibility of the researcher, and must be clearly described in any published or printed materials mentioning the modified version of the MHSAS.

-You can view how the MHSAS looks to participants when properly implemented within a Qualtrics.com online survey.
-You can also download this .qsf file, which will let you import a copy of the MHSAS as a standalone survey into your Qualtrics.com researcher account.
+You can view how the 2024 Format of the MHSAS looks to participants when properly implemented within a Qualtrics.com online survey.
+You can also download this .qsf file, which will let you import a copy of this 2024 Format of the MHSAS as a standalone survey into your Qualtrics.com researcher account.
 Here’s Qualtrics.com’s FAQ regarding importing and exporting files.